Maram Susli: Views, conspiracy theories and misinformation

 Susli began writing and speaking on the Syrian civil war in 2012.
 Susli said she speaks out against Syrian rebels, the Islamic State, and the United States after becoming dismayed at seeing her country destroyed.
 One of her YouTube videos, "If Syria Disarms Chemical Weapons We Lose the War", was viewed 44,720 times by October 2014.
 Jordanian news outlet Al Bawaba described Susli's support for Assad's government: "Susli's conviction that the best and only future for the Syrian people can exist with Bashar Al Assad at the helm, flanked by his Russian and Iranian allies, is dispiriting."
 In a 2013 interview on RT with Abby Martin in as Mimi al Laham, Susli said that it would be a "grave mistake" for Assad to renounce chemical weapons.
 In addition to RT, Susli is a contributor to the Iranian Press TV, and New Eastern Outlook.
 She is a supporter of the Syrian Social Nationalist Party, has denied the use of chemical weapons by Assad's forces in the Syrian Civil War, and, according to Bellingcat, "promoted pro-regime propaganda".

 According to The Daily Beast, Susli has a positive opinion of Hezbollah.
 Over the Israeli–Palestinian conflict, she said "I don't even believe in a two-state solution", instead suggesting there should be "a one-state solution".
 In Susli's opinion, the New World Order opposed the Assad regime.
 She has said that the Freemasons and the Illuminati collaborate with the governments of the United States and Israel, as well as NATO, in international events; that Al-Qaeda and ISIS are a single front organisation of the Central Intelligence Agency (CIA); that 9/11 was an inside job; that ebola is possibly part of the United States biological weapons program; and that the United States Department of Defense secretly manipulated Gamergate.
 Via her Twitter account in June 2021, she linked to an article suggesting 9/11 was the responsibility of "Zionists".

 In 2014, News Corp Australia Network said Susli was a "self-described News Personality" whose Facebook page is "filled with video posts on the current conflict, criticising IS and Syrian rebels".
 She has denied the allegations of atrocities and war crimes against the Assad government.
 That same year, Susli told MailOnline: "People are dying, and I have a duty as a human being and as someone of Syrian origin to expose the truth about why."

-Susli has also questioned the number of Jews murdered in the Holocaust, claiming there are "historians on both sides" one could ask about "specifics and numbers and events and stuff".
+Susli has said "Jews were ethnically cleansed from Germany ...
+However, if you want to talk about specifics and numbers and events and stuff, I’m going to leave that to the historians.
+And I think you’d find that there’s historians on both sides".